The geometry of CP symmetry in Kaluza-Klein models: An example with symmetries

 The approach to Kaluza-Klein models followed in this paper is quite general.
 We have allowed the internal space $K$ to be an arbitrary compact spin manifold, only sometimes restricting it to even dimensions.
 While the properties established in this manner become robust and transverse, it is also interesting to delve into explicit models, with particular choices of internal geometry.
 This is indispensable from a physical viewpoint, as one tries to find the specific geometries that, after dimensional reduction, most closely resemble the properties of the Standard Model.
 Studying explicit examples, however, is no easy task in spin geometry.
 There are very few examples of compact manifolds in which the Dirac operator is explicitly understood, with its spectrum of eigenvalues, eigenspaces, and spinor representations of the isometry group \cite{Ginoux}.
 The purpose of this appendix is to point out a particular geometry that may be interesting to further investigate.
 The motivation comes from a speculative physical scenario outlined in \cite{Bap1}.

 Let $K$ be the 8-dimensional group manifold $\SU (3)$ equipped with its bi-invariant metric, which is unique up to a scale factor.
-This metric is Einstein, has positive curvature, and isometry group $(\SU(3) \times \SU(3))/\mathbb{Z}_3$.
+This metric is Einstein with positive curvature.
+The orientation-preserving isometry group is $(\SU(3) \times \SU(3))/\mathbb{Z}_3$.
 As described in section \ref{RepresentationSpaces}, the action of this group on $K$ can always be lifted to an action of $\SU(3) \times \SU(3)$ on the spinors over $K$.

 The bi-invariant metric on $\SU(3)$ is an unstable saddle point of the Einstein-Hilbert action under TT-deformations of the metric, not a local maximum.
 Most TT-deformations of the bi-invariant metric reduce its scalar curvature, but a particular deformation found in \cite{Jensen} takes the scalar curvature up to positive infinity.
 Since $- R_{g_\KKK}$ plays the role of a potential for the internal metric in KK models, the initial bi-invariant metric should unravel along that unstable direction.
 When this happens, the isometry group of the metric is broken down to $ G_{\mathrm{SM}} = (\SU(3) \times \SU(2) \times \mathrm{U}(1))/\mathbb{Z}_6$, as pointed out in \cite{Bap1}.
 The broken symmetries cause 4 gauge bosons to gain a mass at the Planck scale.